-NOTE: You must run CONREP from SmartStart Scripting Toolkit 2.0 to generate CONREP data files for use with SmartStart Scripting Toolkit 2.0.
-CONREP data files created using SmartStart Scripting Toolkit 1.9 or earlier does not function properly with SmartStart Scripting Toolkit 2.0.
+NOTE: You must run CONREP from SmartStart Scripting Toolkit 2.0 or later to generate CONREP data files for use with SmartStart Scripting Toolkit 2.0 or later.
+CONREP data files created using SmartStart Scripting Toolkit 1.9 or earlier do not function properly with SmartStart Scripting Toolkit 2.0 or later.